-More details about our long-term, large-scale monitoring of contaminants in birds can be found on CEH's Predatory Bird Monitoring Scheme (PBMS) website (click here)
+More details about our long-term, large-scale monitoring of contaminants in birds can be found on CEH's Predatory Bird Monitoring Scheme (PBMS) website.

-- CEH Section Head for a section of about 50-60 staff and students who comprise four groups: Analytical Chemistry (CEH’s centralised analytical chemistry facility), Applications Development, Environmental Contaminants and Plant-Soil Interactions
+- Senior manager of about 50-60 staff and students who comprise four groups: Analytical Chemistry (CEH’s centralised analytical chemistry facility), Environmental Data Science, Ecotoxicology and Environmental Contaminants

 - Appointee to Defra's Advisory Committee on Pesticides (ACP) (2011-14)

-- Member of the International Travel Grant Panel of the Royal Society (2010 onwards)
+- Member of the International Travel Grant Panel of the Royal Society (2010-2015)

 - External lecturer on MSc courses for the Universities of Birmingham (from 2002) and London (from 2005)